coatingrus/incredible-planet/src/pages/index.md

         avatar: ""
         content: Trustworthy and worth the price.
 These guys to great work.
   - type: section_cta
-    title: Call Us Now For A Free Estimate In Minutes
+    title: Call Us Now For A Free Estimate
     section_id: call-to-action
-    subtitle: Let's get started and take that leak off your mind
+    subtitle: Let's get started and **take that leak off your mind**
     actions:
       - label: Call Now
         url: '"tel:13522106752"'